pluralsight/guides/draft/html-css/semantic-html/article.md

 One of the most important features of the [HTML5](https://en.wikipedia.org/wiki/HTML5) is its **semantics**.
 It adds aditional information to basic html elements and makes a web page more informative and adaptable to search engines and [screen readers](https://en.wikipedia.org/wiki/Screen_reader).

-In this tutorial we will learn how to use new semantic HTML5 tags in a web page creation and how to check if we used them successfully.
+In this tutorial we will learn how to use new semantic HTML5 tags in a web page creation and how to add more information to its content.

 # Semantic HTML Page Layout
 ## Basic HTML Page Structure